 God tells us in the Bible that we are sinners.
 While it’s true that some cultures don’t have a word for sin, everyone knows what it’s like to be offended.
 Everyone knows what it is to do wrong and to be wronged.
 The original word that we translate into English as “Sin” means, “To miss the mark.”
 The idea is like an archer who misses the target.
 Sin is wrong-doing.
 It is breaking God’s laws.
 It is missing the mark of His perfect standard.
-Sin is offensive to God and causes separation.
+Our sin offends God and causes separation.

-The reality is that sin has broken our relationship with our Creator.
+Sin has broken our relationship with our Creator.
 Though not always apparently serious or immediately obvious, it’s consequences are devastating.
 When you really think about it, this is not a difficult thing to understand.
 We know what it is to be personally offended and understand how offenses harm personal and family relationships.
 We cry out for justice over wrongs done to us.
 But have you ever wondered where our sense of justice comes from?
 Could it be that it comes from our Creator?
-Our Creator is just.
+Our Creator is perfectly just.
 In light of His high and holy standard, He tells us in the Bible that we are all offenders:

 Romans 3:10-12 As it is written: “There is none righteous, no, not one; There is none who understands; There is none who seeks after God.
 They have all turned aside; They have together become unprofitable; There is none who does good, no, not one.”

 Romans 3:23 for all have sinned and fall short of the glory of God.

 1 John 1:8 If we say that we have no sin, we deceive ourselves, and the truth is not in us.

 Isaiah 64:6 But we are all like an unclean thing, And all our righteousnesses are like filthy rags; We all fade as a leaf, And our iniquities, like the wind, Have taken us away.